EB-5 Frequently Asked Questions - EB5Investors.com

 Am I required to speak English to obtain a green card through the EB-5 program?

 Unlike some investment immigration programs offered by other countries that impose strict criteria on the applicants’ language skills, business background and education, the EB-5 program does not require investors to speak English.
 However, investors need to make sure that they understand all the documents related to their EB-5 investment.
 This can be done by hiring a qualified translator.
-When attending the EB-5 visa interview at the U.S. consulate, investors may bring an interpreter to answer the questions from the consulate officers.
+When attending the EB-5 visa interview at the U.S. consulate, investors may bring an interpreter to assist them in answering questions from consulate officers.

 Am I required to be in good health to obtain a green card through the EB-5 program?

-What are the job creation and investment requirements, and do I need to create them myself for the EB-5 Visa program?
+What are the job creation and investment requirements for the EB-5 Visa program, and do I need to fulfill them myself?
 How do jobs qualify for projects that are already under construction?

 The EB-5 program requires investors to create 10 full-time positions for permanent resident and citizens of the U.S. For regional center projects, both direct and indirect jobs could be used to fulfill the requirements on job creation, and investors working with a regional center are usually less involved in the job creation process, as the regional center would take the majority of such responsibilities.
 For investors in a direct EB-5 investment, who are actively engaged in the daily operation of the EB-5 business, fulfilling the job creation criteria can be a challenge.
 Investors who participate in a project already under construction must pay special attention in demonstrating to USCIS the connection of their investment with the jobs created.
 This can sometimes be questionable, as different projects allocate the jobs created to investors in different ways.
 Investors should consult with a qualified immigration attorney before any investment is made.